History of the New Orleans Saints: Mike Ditka era (1997–1999)

 In the months before the 1999 NFL draft, Ditka became enamored with Texas running back Ricky Williams, the Heisman Trophy winner who'd set an NCAA record for career rushing yards with the Longhorns.
 Ditka's remarks that he'd "trade his entire draft" for the standout runner were well-publicized; holding the No. 13 overall pick, the Saints needed to trade up to have a chance at selecting Williams.

 They got their chance to do so when the Indianapolis Colts selected Miami running back Edgerrin James with the No. 4 overall pick.
 The Saints orchestrated a three-way trade with the Washington Redskins and the Chicago Bears that involved the Saints taking Washington's No. 5 overall pick – and therefore, Williams – in exchange for all the Saints' remaining 1999 draft picks and their 1st- and 3rd-rounders in 2000.

 The trade drew mixed reactions from Saints fans.
 In the days after the draft, Ditka boldly predicted that the Saints would go to the Super Bowl.

 Fan opinion began to solidify against Ditka when it became clear that his prediction would not come true.
 The Saints' 1999 season was marked by yet more inconsistency at quarterback, a porous defense, and a hobbled Williams, who struggled with a high ankle sprain and an elbow injury in his rookie year.
 The Saints finished 3–13.
-Owner Tom Benson had had enough; soon after the season ended, he fired Ditka, the entire coaching staff, and general manager Bill Kuharich.
+Soon after the season ended, owner Tom Benson fired Ditka, the entire coaching staff, and general manager Bill Kuharich.

 The Ditka era in New Orleans saw seven different starters at quarterback in three seasons (Heath Shuler, Danny Wuerffel, Doug Nussmeier, Billy Joe Hobert, Billy Joe Tolliver, Kerry Collins, and Jake Delhomme) and a defense which went from top-ten to near the bottom of the league in nearly every statistical category.